 What is LiHV battery?

 LiHV (or HVLi) stands for “High Voltage Lithium Polymer”.
-It’s a similar type of battery like LiPo but allows you charge it up to 4.35V per cell safely.
+It’s a similar to LiPo battery but allows you charge it up to 4.35V per cell safely.

 When you charge LiHV batteries like standard LiPo to only 4.20V per cell, they perform pretty much similar.
 However when you charge them fully to 4.35V per cell you get the following advantages: